-Boy abandoned at Los Angeles train station safe with family
+Mom of boy abandoned at Los Angeles train station in custody

-LOS ANGELES – A little boy who has difficulties communicating was reunited Thursday with family after being abandoned at a bustling train station in downtown Los Angeles.
+LOS ANGELES – A mother who abandoned her 7-year-old son at a bustling train station in downtown Los Angeles was arrested after she returned to the station about 19 hours later, police said Thursday.

-Police said the boy, between 5 and 7, may be deaf or autistic because they hadn't been able to communicate with him.
+The boy wasn't able to communicate with police, who said they were trying to determine if he had any "medical issues or developmental issues."

-Workers at a cafe in Union Station first saw the boy and a woman eating together on Wednesday evening.
+Workers at a cafe in Union Station first saw the boy and a woman eating together Wednesday evening.
 They began to worry later when he ran into their kitchen alone and they realized the woman was nowhere in sight, said Adrienne Garrett, supervisor at Cafe Crepe.

-Garrett said she and other workers looked for the woman to no avail but she wandered back about 30 minutes later, prompting one worker to tell her that she should be taking care of her child.
+Garrett said she and other workers looked for the woman to no avail, but she wandered back about 30 minutes later, prompting one worker to tell her that she should be taking care of her child.

-"We asked her to come back but she literally walked out the front door," Garrett said.
+"We asked her to come back, but she literally walked out the front door," Garrett said.
 "She did not even acknowledge anything at all.
-She was silent and kept walking and that's when we decided to get security."
+She was silent and kept walking — and that's when we decided to get security."

 Police bought the boy an ice cream and when he still appeared hungry, Garrett said she gave him some chicken fingers, French fries and apple juice.